ycpcs/cs201-fall2026/examples/index.md

 This page links to lecture example code.

 <div class="callout">
-<b>Make sure you have set up the outer project directory properly as described in the Resources tab and load the example code via File&rarr;New&rarr;Module from Existing Sources... as a Gradle project.</b>
+<b>Make sure you have set up the outer project directory properly as described in the Resources tab and load the example code via File&rarr;New&rarr;Project from Existing Sources... as a Gradle project.</b>
 </div>

 Date     |    File